-Oral for hearing-impaired candidates.
-For the oral component of the examination, the examiner is told of your hearing impairment and can arrange for the lighting and positioning that you need to help you lip-read.
+Oral for deaf and hard of hearing candidates.
+For the oral component of the examination, the examiner is told of your hearing impairment and can arrange for the lighting and positioning that you need to help you lipread.
 You are not penalised if you ask the oral examiner to repeat something because you didn't hear it properly the first time.

 Exemption from oral component.
-If there are genuine reasons why an oral for hearing-impaired candidates cannot be carried out, you may be granted an exemption from the oral component.
+If there are genuine reasons why an oral for a hard of hearing candidate cannot be carried out, you may be granted an exemption from the oral component.
 The marks for the remaining parts of the examination will be scaled up.

 Sign language interpreter.
-You can have a sign language interpreter if you have both a hearing impairment and a reading difficulty.
+You can have a sign language interpreter if you have both a hearing and a reading difficulty.
 The sign language interpreter will sign some or all of the paper to you, as you request.
 They can only sign exactly what is printed, and are not allowed to explain it or give you any other help.